Food and Wine Pairings With Holiday Favorites

 Vegetarian Pistachio Roast Loaf Wine Pairing Illustration by Wine Folly

-Vegetarian Pistachio-Cranberry Roast and Agoirgitiko
+Pistachio-Cranberry Roast and Agiorgitiko

-1. It’s fun and hard to pronounce
+1. It’s fun and a bit tricky to pronounce.

-3. The high tannin/bitterness factor in the wine will be matched with the fat of the nuts in the dish
+3. The high tannin/bitterness factor in the wine will be matched with the fat of the nuts in the dish.

-On Pairing with Veg:
+On pairing with veg:

-Vegetarian main entrées (if you’re not relegated to eating sides) have similar umami and richness to meat dishes.
+Vegetarian main entrées (if you’re not relegated to eating sides) have umami and richness similar to meat dishes.
 That said, you’ll find there are some differences including the texture and use of sweeter root vegetables (carrots, etc.) that lend these dishes to medium-bodied red wines with red fruit flavors and good acidity.
 Great alternatives include Garnacha, Valpolicella blends, Sangiovese, and Merlot.

 Mince Pies and Primitivo wine pairing illustration by Wine Folly